 Macular degeneration causes vision loss in people, which is irreversible, and most older people are affected by it.
 The small central portion of the outer retina is affected by this disease.

 Interestingly, carnosic acid in rosemary is good for eye health and can potentially protect from Macular degeneration.
 This study, conducted by Dr. Stuart A. Lipton (Sanford-Burnham Medical Research Institute), proves it!

 8. Reduces Stress

 As rosemary essential oil has a calming effect, it is used widely in aromatherapy to enhance mood and help clear the mind.
 The anti-depressant effect of rosemary extract can control chronic anxiety and depression.

 9. Beneficial For Skin

 You might be aware of the adverse effects of UV rays on the skin, which were counteracted by the rosemary extracts found by Dr. Alice L. Pérez Sánchez in the research.

 10. Controls Weight Gain

-Once again, carnosic acid, which is present in abundance in rosemary comes in play!
-Metabolic disorders tend to cause weight gain, which can be kept in check by the use of rosemary extracts.
-It also has an anti-inflammatory and anti-hyperglycaemic nature, which helps in weight loss.
+Once again, carnosic acid, which is present in abundance in rosemary, comes into play!
+Metabolic disorders tend to cause weight gain, which can be kept in check by using rosemary extracts, essential or consuming the herb.